Governance and Management

 Lydia Mains

-Lydia is a Registered nurse with over 20 years experience in Māori Health working across Te Tauihu as a Community Health nurse.
-She has managed a multi disciplinary health team of 14 kaimahi for the past 9 years.
+Lydia is a registered nurse with more than 20 years’ experience working in Māori health across Te Tauihu as a community health nurse.
+She has managed a multi- disciplinary health team of 14 kaimahi for the past nine years.
 Lydia’s current role is Nurse Educator Māori at Te Whatu Ora ki Whakatū.

 Venessa Ede